joelwking/ansible-tetration/CONFIGURATION_GUIDE.md

 # CONFIGURATION_GUIDE.md

+## Intended Audience
+This guide is a reference for installing the prerequisite software to install and execute the `tetration_network_policy` module on a control node running Ansible Engine and Ansible Tower.
+This guide does not describe how to configure Cisco Tetration, for that, refer to the documentation at www.cisco.com/go/tetration.

+The Network Policy Publisher is a Tetration feature which augments the zero trust enforcement of policy on hosts using the enforcement agent, by publishing the policy to a a Kafka instance running on the Tetration cluster.
+Authentication of the clients is enabled by downloading Kafka client certificates, the assigned Kafka topic and the broker IP address and port number.

+The `tetration_network_policy` can be invoked from an Ansible playbook, retrieve the published policies, and then translate them to formats understood by security devices (firewalls and ACLs on routers) and load balancers.

+This approach provides defense in depth, by implementing the same policy on the end host as well as on network and security devices.

 ## Network Policy Publisher
-The Tetration Network Policy Publisher uses a Kafka message broker for publishing network policy, which are serialized using Google ProtoBuffers.
+The Tetration Network Policy Publisher uses a Kafka message broker for publishing network policy, which are serialized using Google Protocol Buffers.
+For a client to consume these messages using Python, a Kafka Python package (SDK) is installed, along with the protocol buffer library.
+To compile the source protocol buffer definition file, the protocol buffer compiler is also installed.
+Installing the compiler is optional, as the complied source is included in this repository.

 ### Kafka Python